santos-al/prework-study-guide/README.md

 ## Description

-The purpose of the this porject was to build my first website.
+The purpose of the this project was to build my first website.
 It gave me a chance to work with HTML, CSS, Git, and Javascript.
 I learned how to build the scruturce of a website and how to style it.
 I learned how to manage my work flow on Git.
 I also learned how to add functionality to the website using Javascript.

 ## Installation